Skip to main content

 Pro Tip

 Since this pitcher accepts Brita-compatible filters, you can upgrade to Brita Elite cartridges for 3x the filter life (120 gallons vs 40) and NSF 401 certification for pharmaceuticals and PFAS.
-It is the cheapest way to get premium filtration — a $24 pitcher with a $15 Elite filter outperforms pitchers costing twice as much.
+It is the cheapest way to get premium filtration — pairing this budget pitcher with a single Elite filter outperforms pitchers costing twice as much.

 Pros & Cons